-Reason - To ensure all off the residential units approved on site are affordable and managed accordingly.
+Reason - To ensure all of the residential units approved on site are affordable and managed accordingly.

-5. Prior to the commencement of development a construction phase surface water management plan shall be submitted to and agreed in writing with the Planning Authority.
+4. Prior to the commencement of development a Construction Phase Surface Water Management Plan shall be submitted to and agreed in writing with the Council, as Planning Authority.
 The plan shall include measures to prevent increased flood risk to neighbouring properties and measures to ensure heavily silted surface water does not enter the River Spey catchment.
 Thereafter the development shall be carried out in accordance with the agreed details.